UPDATED: Jan. 24, 2020

 Construction Dive is excited to bring you the latest updates weekly in an interactive tool that allows you to engage with some of the top projects underway spanning mixed-use, commercial, infrastructure and many more categories.
 We’ll keep you up to date with our coverage of the latest project announcements, plotted on their location on the map.

-Most of these structures are valued at $1 billion or more, but you’ll also find development hubs between the coasts, and outside the largest U.S. metros.
+Most of these structures are valued at around$1 billion or more and are located in major cities, but you’ll also find development hubs outside the largest U.S. metros.
 We hope that regional trends, market-based opportunities and more will come to light and we welcome your tips and feedback as the resource evolves.

 AirportData CenterEvent VenueHealthcareIndustrialInfrastructureInstitutionalMixed-useOffice